tejaspant/SDC_Udacity_Term3/Project12_Semantic_Segmentation/README.md

 ## Result
 ---
 Using the Kernel initializer and regularizer for the transpose convolution significantly improves the prediction of the road pixels.
-After around 6 epochs the loss was around 0.02.
-Increasing the number of epochs beyond led to overfitting of the data.
+After 6 epochs the cross-entropy loss was around 0.02.
+Increasing the number of epochs beyond 6 led to fluctuation of the cross-entropy loss indicating overfitting of the data.

 Here are some of the sample predictions from the test data set:
 ![alt text][image1]
 ![alt text][image2]